- How do I schedule a visit?

 The cost per year will vary based on the number of credits a student takes each semester.

 To estimate the total cost of your degree, we recommend multiplying the number of required credits by the cost per credit hour.
 Keep in mind that this total will not include the cost of books or required fees, such as student services fees and health insurance; however, it will provide a general estimate.
 It is also important to note that, like many schools, tuition increases every year.

 - What types of financial assistance are available to Adler University students?

 Adler University offers a wide variety of financial aid opportunities to students.

 - Do I need a degree or background in psychology to apply?

 We encourage candidates from diverse cultural, educational, and professional backgrounds to apply.
 Each program has specific requirements.

 We encourage prospective students to apply as early as possible, even prior to the completion of admission prerequisites.
 If admitted, any outstanding prerequisites must be completed by the end of your first term.

-Many students complete pre-requisite courses over the summer at the Adler School.
+Yes.
 If accepted for admission, you may be granted transfer credit for graduate-level courses previously taken at other accredited institutions.
 A maximum of 12 credit hours may be transferred into an M.A. program, and a maximum of 24 credits may be transferred into the Psy.D. program.